Skip to Main Content

 ← Collection

 Magazine sits inside the Serpentine Galleries in Hyde Park, occupying one of London's more architecturally charged dining settings.
 The restaurant draws a loyal crowd of gallery visitors, park regulars, and West London residents who treat it as a genuine neighbourhood fixture rather than a destination tick.
-Its address alone places it in a peer set unlike any other London dining room.
+Its address alone places it in a comparable set unlike any other London dining room.

 Magazine restaurant in London, United Kingdom